99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Permission to Pass a Role:
 you need the iam:PassRole permission, roles can only be passed to what their trust allows
-The "trust policy" defines which resource can assume the role, and under which condition
+The "trust policy" defines which resource can assume the role, and under which condition The "Resource based" Policy can deny events from other AWS acc, or aggregate from multiple acc. into one using "Multi-Account aggregation"
+The "access policy" when the user attempted to log in by using the provided credentials for the role

 Defense mechanisms:
 - password policy (length/special chars/numbers/pass expiration, prevent reuse)